 In these co-requisite courses (INRW0420 + COMP1301), students are allowed up to 4 absences in each course.
-On the fifth absent day, or after four absences, a student may be dropped with a grade of "F".
-Students may be dropped after 2 consecutive absences from this class if they have not been in touch with the instructor regarding their absences.
+On the 5th absent day, or after 4 absences, a student's final grade may be dropped a whole letter grade.
+So, if a student makes a "B" in the course at the end of the semester, but has 5 absences then they will receive a "C" for the course.
+If the same student has 6 absences, then the student will receive a "D" for the course, and so on and so forth.
+Students may be dropped after $\underline{2}$ consecutive absences from this class if they have not been in touch with the instructor regarding their absences.